DanisheKhan/installTailwindCss/README.md

 # Tailwind CSS Vite Setup

-Automatically setup Tailwind CSS with Vite React in a single command!
+**Automatically setup Tailwind CSS with Vite React in a single command!**

+Tired of manually configuring Tailwind CSS in your Vite React projects?
+This VS Code extension eliminates all the tedious setup steps and gets you coding with Tailwind CSS in seconds.

-## Features
+## ✨ Key Features

 This VS Code extension automates the entire Tailwind CSS setup process for Vite React projects: